 GLOBAL MARKETS-Global stocks, oil lead risk rally on U.S. stimulus hopes

-LONDON/TOKYO, Dec 29 (Reuters) - Global shares rose for the fourth straight day on Tuesday and oil followed suit as hopes of fresh U.S. stimulus teed up a strong end to the year for riskier assets.
+LONDON, Dec 29 (Reuters) - Global shares rose for the fourth straight day on Tuesday and oil followed suit as hopes of fresh U.S. stimulus teed up a strong end to the year for riskier assets and had the dollar eyeing two-and-a-half-year lows.

-The MSCI World Index .MIWD00000PUS was up 0.3% at 0751 GMT, extending recent gains after gains in Asia, where Japanese stocks hit a 30-year high.
-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.45%.
+The MSCI World Index .MIWD00000PUS was up 0.4% at 1010 GMT, extending its recent rally after gains in Asia, where Japanese stocks hit a 30-year high.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.5%.

 Early gains in Europe were broad-based, with all major indexes rising, led by Britain's blue-chip shares.
 They rose on their first day of trading since the Christmas Eve agreement of a trade deal with the European Union.

-The launch of the EU's vaccination programme, hoping to end the widespread lockdowns that have stalled economies across the bloc, also bolstered risk appetite, led by beaten-down travel and leisure stocks, up 2.4%.
+The launch of the European Union's vaccination programme, hoping to end the widespread lockdowns that have stalled economies across the bloc, saw that positive sentiment shared with the continent, where beaten-down travel and leisure stocks rose 2%.

 U.S. stock futures ESc1 also point to a 0.5% higher open on Wall Street later in the day, underpinned by hopes a $2.3 trillion stimulus package signed into law by President Trump on Sunday will be approved by the Senate.